darshakathiwanka/easy-copy-with-random-name-java/README.md

 And at the Same Time Give That File an Uniqe Random Name

 I Created This to Get A User Selected File Using JFileChooser And Store A Copy Of That File in My Application Installation Directory
 So Even If User Deleted The Original File It Will Not Be A Problem For My Application Since It Has A Copy of That File Already Stored.

+<html><h4>This Method Also Returns The File Path Of The Newly Copied File As A String.</h4></html>

 Just copy and paste the method into your java class file where you need to use this functionality and call the method by inputting following parameters.